soleo-cmd/Astra/README.md

 - [ ] Serialization support
 - [ ] Unity/Unreal integration examples

-## 🤝 Contributing

-Contributions are welcome!
-Please see our [Contributing Guidelines](CONTRIBUTING.md) for details.

-Areas where contributions would be especially valuable:
-- Performance optimizations for specific platforms
-- Additional benchmarks and comparisons
-- Documentation and examples
-- Integration guides for popular game engines

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.